Abney Park Cemetery: "Sweet Auburn" and woodland wildlife

 Slowly, however, time has healed this difference and the landscape at Abney Park has grown closer to its New World cousin.
 Mature trees and woodland now adorn Abney Park, completing its transformation into a woodland cemetery.
 This has been so profound a change that by the early 1990s the cemetery was acknowledged to be the largest woodland ecosystem in North London so close to the centre of the City of London, and became designated as the first statutory Local Nature Reserve in the London Borough of Hackney.

-Under careful management, the woodland is slowly becoming enriched through natural regeneration and urban symbiosis, co-existing as it does with its long use as a London Borough of Hackney park open to the public.
-The northern areas are slowly returning to native oaks with a hornbeam and hawthorn understory, and a woodland ground flora that includes wood false brome grass and wood spurge; the whole being interspersed with naturalising exotic thorns and service trees to add a cross-cultural dimension.
+Under careful management, the woodland is slowly becoming enriched through natural regeneration and urban symbiosis, co-existing with its long use as a Borough park open to the public.
+The northern areas are slowly returning to native oaks with a hornbeam and hawthorn understory, and a woodland ground flora that includes wood false brome grass and wood spurge; the whole being interspersed with naturalising exotic thorns and service trees.
 Meanwhile, the sandy brickearth soils that extend from Church Street along Dr Watts' Walk to the chapel lawns, the sole surviving heathland in Hackney, are returning to a lighter structure based on silver birch woodland and healthy species such as bracken fern.
-Today, a range of woodland birds, mammals and butterflies are supported, having grown in large numbers over the decades alongside the many humans and companion animals who use the grounds as a local park run by the London Borough of Hackney, and forming one of North London's largest breeding sites so close to the City for some very attractive species such as the speckled wood butterfly.
+Today, a range of woodland birds, mammals and butterflies are supported, having grown in large numbers over the decades alongside the many humans and companion animals who use the grounds as a local park run by the Borough, and forming one of North London's largest breeding sites so close to the City for some species such as the speckled wood butterfly.

 Nature changes gradually, however, and the ecology may need active habitat management moderated by the consensus of local residents, park users and their representatives that informs Hackney Council, if these semi-natural sylvan qualities are to be preserved and enhanced, and to ensure that the naturalising exotic arboretum trees (such as various-leaved hawthorn and service tree of Fontainebleau) and plans for the replacement of Loddiges' perimeter A to Z arboretum, contribute their valuable educational and botanical interest to parts of the grounds.